openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Base_v2/INVENTOR/Readme.md

 </p>

 #### 20. Extrude the hole so that a mirror fits in there
-Add some inprecision boundary (e.g. .1-.2 mm)
+Add some imprecision boundary (e.g. .1-.2 mm)
 <p align="center">
 <img src="../IMAGES/Cube_Tut_20.PNG" width="500">
 </p>